matthias95/rcsocket/README.md

 # rcsocket

-Library and sample application for controlling 433MHz remote controled sockets using raspberry pi.
-The transmitter is controled via bit banging depending on WiringPi for GPIO acces.
-The project might be easily ported to arduino because of the similarity between WiringPi and arduino interface for GPIO acces.  \
+Library and sample application for controlling 433MHz remote controlled sockets using raspberry pi.
+The transmitter is controlled via bit banging depending on WiringPi for GPIO access.
+The project might be easily ported to arduino because of the similarity between WiringPi and arduino interface for GPIO access.  \

-__***Every application build with this lib requeires super user permissions in order to acces GPIO ports***__
+__***Every application build with this lib requieres super user permissions in order to access GPIO ports***__

 # Dependencies
 - [WiringPi](http://wiringpi.com/download-and-install/)